ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

       bash rocm-installer.run deps=install rocm

-   To install the dependencies and the AMDGPU driver, the command line is as follows:
+   To install the dependencies and the AMD GPU Driver, the command line is as follows:

    .. code-block:: shell

       bash rocm-installer.run deps=install amdgpu

-   To install the dependencies and both ROCm and the AMDGPU driver, the command line is as follows:
+   To install the dependencies and both ROCm and the AMD GPU Driver, the command line is as follows:

    .. code-block:: shell